ex16x41/Tyr/README.md

 Fully automated script for pentesting enumeration of domains, using dorks and awesome queries to find vulnerabiltiies, security misconfigurations and more.
-  Credits to @IvanGlinkin for the inspiration :)
+  Credits to @IvanGlinkin for the inspiration from his repository

 Usage example:
 --------------